k-gun/errorise/README.md

 ### Using `ErrorHandler` for Undefined Variables

-Likewise for function errors, `ErrorHandler` is available for undefined variable errors as well (in case):
+Like for function errors, `ErrorHandler` is available for undefined variable errors as well (in case):

 ```php
 try {